-On March 31, 1999, Bell Atlantic Mobile, certain of its affiliates, CCIC and CCA Investment Corp., our wholly owned indirect subsidiary ("CCAIC"), formed a joint venture to own and operate a significant majority of Bell Atlantic's towers.
-We own approximately 61.5% of the joint venture and Bell Atlantic and certain of its affiliates own the remaining 38.5% along with a 0.001% interest in the joint venture's operating subsidiary.
-For financial reporting purposes, we intend to consolidate the joint venture's results of operations and financial condition with our own.
+On December 8, 1998, BAM, certain of the Transferring Partnerships, the Company and CCA Investment Corp., our wholly owned indirect subsidiary ("CCAIC"), entered into the Formation Agreement to form the Proposed BAM JV to own and operate a significant majority of BAM's towers.
+We will own approximately 62.3% of the Proposed BAM JV and BAM and certain of its affiliates will own the remaining 37.7% along with a 0.001% interest in the joint venture's operating subsidiary.
+For financial reporting purposes, we intend to consolidate the Proposed BAM JV's results of operations and financial condition with our own.

-We manage the day-to-day operations of the joint venture.
-The joint venture will actively seek to add additional tenants to its towers in order to increase its revenues.
-The joint venture will also construct and own new towers that are needed by Bell Atlantic's wireless communications business.
-In addition, the joint venture will have the right to pursue the next 300 non-BAM new tower builds that we identify in the territories in which the joint venture will operate.
+We will manage the day-to-day operations of the Proposed BAM JV.
+The Proposed BAM JV will actively seek to add additional tenants to its towers in order to increase its revenues.
+The Proposed BAM JV will also construct and own new towers that are needed by BAM's wireless communications business.
 See "--Build-to-Suit Agreement" and "--Global Lease".
-The joint venture will have regional offices that will be staffed primarily with our employees to perform marketing, billing, operations and maintenance functions.
+The Proposed BAM JV will have regional offices that will be staffed primarily with our employees to perform marketing, billing, operations and maintenance functions.